FloHauss/XMC_HTC/README.md

 #### Results
 The logs and results of our experiments can be found in [run_ensemble/results/](https://github.com/FloHauss/XMC_HTC/tree/main/XMLmodels/pecos/run_ensemble/results).

+#### Adjustments of the model
+The changes we made in comparison to the XR-Tranformer model by amazon are mainly due to introducing the R-Precision metric, introduced in [precos/utils/smat_util.py](https://github.com/FloHauss/XMC_HTC/blob/main/XMLmodels/pecos/pecos/utils/smat_util.py).
+They are marked in the code with comments in the format "changed: ...".

 # HTC models
 ## HBGL
 HBGL requires 3 input files to run: